bolindoesros/loki_sim/docs/install_as_developer.md

 Upon opening the project for the first time, Unity will take some time to import all the assets and compile the scripts.
 Please be patient as this may take a few minutes.
 A lot of warnings may appear in the console, but you can safely press the "Clear" button to clear them all.

-Proceed to open any of the scenes available in the `Assets/Scenes`.
-For example, upon opening the `sauvc` scene, you should see something like this:
+Proceed to open any of the scenes available in [Assets/Scenes](../Assets/Scenes).
+For example, upon opening the [Sauvc.unity](../Assets/Scenes/Sauvc.unity) scene, you should see something like this:

 ![](images/sauvc_scene.png)